paulwarren/nzde/dict/W/README.md

 ## wattle

+n. mimosa

+n. supplejack wattle - ?hold down thatch or lace fences

 <b>2</b> n. >1. any of the Australian acacias, in early days often mistakenly called mimosa.
 2. the branches of trees intertwined with twigs to make fencing, etc.

-n. mimosa

 <b>2</b> n.